We guide trustees and personal representatives through the SA900 process in a clear, practical way.

 Where to send the SA900: HM Revenue & Customs, BX9 1EL, UK

-Post the completed paper pack to: HM Revenue & Customs, BX9 1EL, UK.
-Sending to the wrong office can cause long delays.
+Post the completed paper pack to: HM Revenue & Customs, BX9 1EL, United Kingdom.
+Sending to the wrong HMRC office can cause significant delays.
+Use recorded or tracked delivery so you have proof of posting — this is important if you are filing close to the paper deadline of 31 October.

 What to attach to avoid delays, including relevant supplementary pages

-- Include schedules, bank statements and dividend vouchers to support figures.
+- Include schedules, bank statements and dividend vouchers to support key figures — particularly for large or unusual entries.

 Deadlines, penalties and timing issues trustees often miss

-Get the dates right — paper and online deadlines follow the end of the tax year.
+Get the dates right — paper and online deadlines follow the end of the tax year and the consequences of missing them are automatic.

 Key dates to remember:

-Plan the final estate tax return calmly: agree the administration end date, list last income and gains, settle debts and keep evidence to support figures.
+Plan the final estate tax return calmly: agree the administration end date with all personal representatives, list the final income and gains to that date, settle all debts and expenses, and keep evidence to support every figure.
+The final return closes the estate’s tax affairs permanently.

-We recommend gathering key documents early and setting internal deadlines well before the official date.
-That reduces stress and lowers the risk of penalties at the end of the year.
+We recommend gathering key documents early — ideally by the end of May following the tax year — and setting internal deadlines well before the official date.
+That reduces stress, allows time for professional review, and lowers the risk of automatic penalties.
+As Mike Pugh often says: plan, don’t panic.

 Conclusion

-In closing, a calm, step-by-step approach limits errors and protects beneficiaries.
+A calm, step-by-step approach to the SA900 limits errors, avoids penalties and protects beneficiaries.

-For those responsible for a trust or estate, the SA900 is how you report income and capital gains under Self Assessment rules.
-Trustees and personal representatives may need to act because of income, disposals or a notice to file.
+For those responsible for a trust arrangement or deceased estate, the SA900 is how you report income and capital gains under HMRC’s Self Assessment rules.
+Trustees and personal representatives may need to file because the trust or estate has taxable income, chargeable gains, or simply because HMRC has issued a notice to file.

-Register early, keep TRS details current and gather records before you start.
-File online with approved software or complete the paper SA900 and post it to HM Revenue & Customs at BX9 1EL.
+Register the trust on the Trust Registration Service within 90 days of creation, keep TRS details current whenever trustees or beneficiaries change, and gather all records before you start completing the form.
+File online using HMRC-approved commercial software (deadline: 31 January) or complete the paper SA900 and post it to HM Revenue & Customs at BX9 1EL (deadline: 31 October).

-Accuracy matters: clear reporting reduces queries, avoids penalties and helps ensure funds reach beneficiaries as intended.
-Seek tailored advice for complex estates or overseas assets.
+Accuracy matters: clear reporting reduces HMRC queries, avoids the automatic penalty regime, and helps ensure trust assets and estate funds reach beneficiaries as intended.
+Seek specialist advice for complex trusts, overseas assets or estates with multiple property disposals — the law, like medicine, is broad, and you want the right specialist handling your situation.

-For practical duties and responsibilities see trustee responsibilities.
+For practical information on trustee duties and responsibilities see trustee responsibilities.